Video Enhancement with Task-Oriented Flow: Introduction

-The contributions of this paper are three-fold.
+This paper makes three contributions.
 First, we propose \model, a flow representation tailored to specific video processing tasks, significantly outperforming standard optical flow.
-Second, we propose a self-supervised and end-to-end trainable video processing framework that can handle various tasks, including frame interpolation, video denoising, and video super-resolution.
-Third, we also build a large-scale, high-quality video dataset, \data, for video processing.
+Second, we propose an end-to-end trainable video processing framework that handles frame interpolation, video denoising, and video super-resolution.
+The flow network in our framework is fine-tuned by minimizing a task-specific, self-supervised loss.
+Third, we build a large-scale, high-quality video processing dataset, \data.